marius-florea/TweetSentimentClassifier/README.md

-# ABertSample
-Sentiment analysis example using Bert done on tweets.
+Sentiment analysis done on tweets, using BERT model.